 3. RESULT

 The average number of eggs in each brood was observed ranged from 10 to 24.
 The female lowers the back end of the abdomen and depresses the head while laying the eggs, which were either placed on the side wall of the culture chamber or beneath the food fragments.
 In all three broods, the observed fecundity rate ranged from 42 to 56.
-The measured average fecundity per brood varied between 13.66±1.04 and 17.33±1.21.
-(Table 1).
+The measured average fecundity per brood varied between 13.66±1.04 and 17.33±1.21 (Table 1).

 Table 1.
 Fecundity of Porcellio scaber